 Lift the non-egg-washed sides and fold it over to meet the other egg-washed side.
-Do not press the edges together to seal, instead use your fingers to press down about 1/8” in away from the edges (that will allow the edges to puff when baked).
+Use your fingers to press down a bit away from the edges (that will allow the edges to puff when baked).

 Place the burekas on a parchment paper-lined sheet, leaving some space between them to allow all sides to brown.

 Brush each pastry with the remaining egg wash and sprinkle generously with seeds.